 But I enjoyed it.

 As part of the Professional Rebellion, we help people complete a values exercise to determine what is most important to them.
 This provides a foundation to help them live a life and a career that they love.
 When we created a new version of this exercise, I had to test it out on myself.
 One of the questions asked me to think about the times in my life that I felt most fulfilled.

 As I looked back on my career, I recognized that my deepest fulfillment came from when I was in a group of people seeking to solve a problem or to create something new.
 We would sit and debate, discuss, get frustrated, and have ideas.
 These projects were so big they frequently took over a year to complete.
 Day in and day out we struggled together to achieve small wins...

 Yesterday started as what seemed perfectly.
-We’ve recently gotten a new Keurig at work and it has made me look forward to arriving early and making a cup.
+We had recently gotten a new Keurig at work and it has made me look forward to arriving early and making a cup.
 So, I came in early and watched as the Keurig brewed my coffee.

 The water tank looked low as I hesitantly pressed the start button, hoping that I wouldn’t have to fill it before making my cup.
 It used all of the water except for a quarter of an inch at the bottom.
 I felt a huge triumph as I realized I was in the clear and my cup started filling.
 I narrowly dodged having to fill the machine.